cadenthecreator/ELA-Video-Presentation-Project-Main/weeks/week 1/script.md

 Systems of sentences is a metaphorical representation of the underlying concepts of systems of equations in linear algebra.
 In simple terms, it's making a few statements, and that's it.
 For example, the cat is orange, the dog is brown, and the bird is blue.
 Thinking about this logically, the information you get is that the cat is orange, the dog is brown, and the bird is blue.
 However, that's a very basic representation.
 Another one would be the cat is orange, the dog or the cat is brown, the dog or the cat or the bird is blue.
 That still gives you the same information, but you have to work for it.
-And that's basically the idea behind why this is a useful representation.
+And that's the idea behind why this is a useful representation.

 ### Types of systems
 In linear algebra, there are different types of systems.
 There are three main ones.
 There is a complete system, a redundant system, and a conflicting system.
 A complete system